-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and applicable sections of OMB Circular A-133, as described in the Audit Manual for Governmental Auditors in North Carolina, and the State Single Audit Implementation Act.
-Those standards, applicable sections of OMB Circular A-133, and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major State program occurred.
-An audit includes examining, on a test basis, evidence about the Town of Mint Hill's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination of the Town of Mint Hill's compliance with those requirements.
+Our responsibility is to express an opinion on compliance for each of the Town of Mint Hill's major state programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and applicable sections of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, as described in the Audit Manual for Governmental Auditors in North Carolina, and the State Single Audit Implementation Act.
+Those standards, OMB Circular A-133, and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major state program occurred.
+An audit includes examining, on a test basis, evidence about the Town of Mint Hill's compliance with those requirements and performing such other procedures, as we considered necessary in the circumstances.

+We believe that our audit provides a reasonable basis for our opinion on compliance for each major state program.
+However, our audit does not provide a legal determination of the Town of Mint Hill's compliance.